-'''

-This is a rather long string containing

-several lines of text just as you would do in C.

-Note that whitespace at the beginning of the line is significant.
+This is a rather long string containing several lines of text just as you would do in C. Note that whitespace at the beginning of the line is significant.

-'''

 Or, strings can be surrounded in a pair of matching triple-quotes: """ or "'.
 End of lines do not need to be escaped when using triple-quotes, but they will be included in the string.
+So the following uses one escape to avoid an unwanted initial blank line.